cruddy/docs/Columns.md

 $s->col('name');
 ```

-Now you will have a column that will display `name` field's value.
+Now you will have a column that will display the value of the field `name`.

-Sometimes you need to display not ordinary data.
+Sometimes you need to display non-ordinary data.
 Computed columns come in handy.
-You can specify a closure for extracting data:
+You can specify a closure for extracting a data:

 ```php
 $s->compute('full_name', function ($person)